Gravity Connect OpenAI

 Messages

-Write prompts and messages to be sent to OpenAI.
+Craft prompts, write messages, and attach files to be sent to OpenAI.
 The Assistants endpoint has two different roles for messages: User and Assistant.
 You can add, remove, and reorder these messages to better engineer your prompt.

 Advanced Settings: Assistants